 Innsending av paper, deltakelse på minimum 80 % av seminarene

-Combined assessment: In order to pass the course, you must have attended and participated actively in at least 80% of the seminar sessions, including the final poster workshop; presented a poster summarising your philosophical orientation; and, submitted, and had approved by the course leader, a paper of 2000-3000 words.
+Combined assessment: In order to pass the course, you must have attended and participated actively in at least 80% of the taught sessions, including the final poster workshop; presented a poster summarising your philosophical orientation; and, submitted, and had approved by the course leader, a paper of 2000-3000 words.
 The paper will explore the philosophical orientation that you envisage, or are, applying in your PhD research.

 Five full days of workshops including lectures, seminars, discussions (35 hrs).
 In addition, 90 hrs of preparation, reading and independent work.